benkozi/CECE/combo-test-runner/design/feat/20260709-1131-attach-sweeps-to-streams.md

 - The nested initial suite loads; pytest ids are `MACCITY.map-*`; each generated yaml carries the swept value on the **MACCITY stream located by name**.
-- Combo directories and artifact filenames are combo ULIDs;
+- Combo directories and artifact filenames are 16-hex-char content-hash ids; two runs of the same suite produce identical combo ids;
-  `<output-root>/combos.csv` exists before any container runs and dereferences every directory to its swept dimensions and name; stats rows carry both `combo_id` and the readable `combo` name.
+  `<output-root>/combos.csv` exists before any container runs and dereferences every directory to its swept dimensions and canonical name;
+  stats rows carry both `combo_id` and the readable `combo` name.
-- A sweep naming an unknown stream, an unknown species, or more entry blocks than the base config has entries fails at session start with an error naming the offending selector; an old flat-format suite fails validation.
+- A sweep naming an unknown stream, an unknown species, or more entry blocks than the base config has entries fails at session start with an error naming the offending selector; duplicate values in a sweep list are rejected; an old flat-format suite fails validation.
+- Reordering stream blocks or value lists in the suite yaml changes no combo id, name, or `combos.csv` content.
 - Harness passes without docker (including a fabricated two-stream config proving attachment targets the named, non-first stream); integration keeps its expected shape (filename tests red per the known driver bug).